 - Don’t forget branding!
 You don’t need to be cheesy with video backgrounds, but put a brand touch to your videos, presentations, and educational materials.
 You want to look like a tight-knit professional brand.

 - Write things down and document your sales process!
-It’s a great way to remember your strategy, find what is working and what isn’t, and a great way to keep track of your own work.
+It’s a great way to remember your strategy and determine what’s working and not so you can make adjustments.

 Remember, things will go wrong and even when you are completely prepared, virtual selling is not going to be 100% perfect.